-The normal filing limitations apply to the spouse who does not file on the same day as the employee.
-Protected filing date procedures do not apply in this type of case.
+The normal filing limitations and protected filing date limitations apply to the spouse who does not file on the same day as the employee.
+If the spouse application is not filed on the same day that the employee's disability application is filed, protected filing date procedures cannot be used to protect the spouse's filing date to match the employee's disability annuity filing date.
+A protected filing date can only be used as normal (i.e. applicant filed within 3 months of intent to file date); Refer to FOM1 110.55.
+If a 'deterred from filing' applies, complete appropriate deterred from filing steps as per FOM1 110.60.
 In cases where the employee's disability rating is not yet complete, make an estimate of the earliest possible spouse ABD based on the employee's DLW and claimed onset date as well as spouse age and eligibility factors.

-- If the estimated ABD is within 3 months, take the application. - If the estimated ABD is not within 3 months, advise the spouse to come back and file within 3 months of that estimated ABD.
+- If the estimated ABD is within 3 months, take the application. - If the estimated ABD is not within 3 months, advise the spouse to come back and file within 3 months of that estimated ABD (even if the employee's disability determination is still pending at the time).
 Make a record of the contact.
 If the spouse insists on filing anyway, submit the spouse application for denial.
 Send an email message explaining the situation to the RBD mailbox. - B. When a new disability application is required Because a disability application may be filed more than 3 months before the ABD, a new application is not required if the disability onset date is after the application filing date, and the disability onset date is before the date of the final decision (e.g., date of the denial letter or the reconsideration determination).
 In that case, the disability onset date is deemed to be the application filing date.

 EXAMPLE 1: The employee filed an AA-1 and AA-1d on 7-19-84, claiming a disability onset date of 5-13-84.
 He was found to be disabled as of 3-20-85.
 A new application is not required, because the disability onset date is before the date of the final decision.
-RASI will drop the application, and the annuity will be paid manually, because the ABD is more than six months after the filing date.